SuperOfficeDocs/superoffice-docs/docs/en/request/learn/screen/index.md

 The Request screen has the following sections:

-* At the top of the screen, the request header contains basic information about the request.
+* At the top of the screen, the **request header** contains basic information about the request, like id, title, contact and deadline.
+* The **request properties** sidebar contains fields for Owner, Status, Category, Priority, Access level and Tags, all fields are editable with **Save** and **Cancel** buttons.
 * Below the header is a row of buttons for performing tasks associated with requests, such as Reply, Reply all, Forward, and Add comment.
 * The **Messages** tab displays the messages related to the request.
 * The **Details** tab contains an overview of the data registered for the request.